There are many frameworks: funnels, journeys, flywheels, cadences, playbooks… How do we make sense of it all?

 The event, trigger, and subsequent awareness of the need to solve a problem create tension.
 This tension is a feeling that “I need to do something about this.”

 From a marketing perspective, this tension is critical.
-If a person doesn’t feel any tension from the awareness, there is no motivation or incentive to seek a solution.
+If a person doesn’t feel any tension from the awareness, there is no motivation or incentive to seek a solution, so every campaign should be grounded in clear objectives and the kind of essential planning questions that clarify what behavior you want to change.

 It’s like a squeaky kitchen cabinet door.
 You notice it often, and sometimes, it annoys you, but not enough to spend the time and energy to address it.